 What will I gain from participating in Tufts 1+4?

-Tufts anticipates that this experience will have multiple positive impacts on Bridge-Year Fellows.
-A comprehensive article from the American Gap Association has collected studies and data on gap year participants from around the world; particularly illuminating are the lists of academic and personal benefits.
+The Tufts 1+4 program has had multiple positive impacts on fellows.
+A comprehensive article from the Gap Year Association has collected studies and data on gap year participants from around the world; particularly illuminating are the lists of academic and personal benefits.
 Although parents may feel concerned about students adding an additional year before college graduation or deferring traditional academics for a year, studies have shown this year actually increases academic performance in college, as well as motivation and direction.
 Through this program, Tufts 1+4 Fellows can gain maturity, confidence, and problem solving skills as well as experience that will help them succeed in college and beyond including working well with others, foreign language skills, and hands-on community work.

 We encourage you to review the research and literature around gap years to learn more about what these experiences can offer.
 Here are a few links to get started: